hrachovcovat/english/04_resume/index.md

 .

-High school of multimedial and promotional creation, Prague
+High school of multimedia and promotional creation, Prague

 #### Photography and media